mhardisty/salsa/README.md

 # Salsa

+Salsa is a payments app developed with Solana.
+Please check out [the live demo](https://solana-salsa.web.app/).

 This project was created for the [Solana Riptide Hackathon](https://solana.com/riptide).
-A live demo can be found [here](https://solana-salsa.web.app/).

 Salsa was being developed as a Progressive Web App with Angular 13.